 Research Methodology and Biostatistics | Major Project |

-There are limited institutes offering this course.
+Limited institutes are offering this course.
 Some of the best universities are tabulated below.

-Both MSc Toxicology and MSc Forensic Science deal with toxicology analysis study for legal investigations.
+Both M Sc Toxicology and MSc Forensic Science deal with toxicology analysis studies for legal investigations.

 Career Paths | Research, regulatory agencies, pharmaceutical industry, forensic toxicology | Forensic laboratories, law enforcement, government agencies, private consulting |